newmediaarts/nma_v4-static-minimal-base/README.md

 [View Demo on Netlify](https://nma-v4-static-minimal.netlify.app/)

 ## Goals/Constraints:
-* no npm (no package.json, no node modules, no npm install, etc)
 * minimal config (easy to understand and get up and running right out of the box)
 * support for relative paths (e.g. able to be staticly hosted in a sub-directory)
 * Other key features: